-Lee's new book, Directing Actors: A Practical Aesthetics Approach will be published by Taylor & Francis spring 2021.
-To pre-order:
+Lee's new book, Directing Actors: A Practical Aesthetics Approach is now in print.
+To order:

 Lee was chosen as a core faculty member for the EEI Creative Arts program, a partnership between EEI and the United Arab Emirates-based MBC TV Network.
-This spring he will teach acting to over 150 Saudi Arabian students via live Zoom classes.
+So far he has taught acting to over 150 Saudi Arabian students via live synchronous Zoom classes.

 For over 30 years, Lee has held an international reputation as an acting teacher, coach, writer, film producer, and director.